 Once you have a defined host to scan, you can go against a specific port range (between 1 and 65535), for example:

 [[email protected]:~] nmap -p 1-512 192.168.2.92 Starting Nmap 6.40 ( http://nmap.org ) at 2018-05-11 17:52 EDT Nmap scan report for 188.8.131.52 Host is up (0.079s latency).
 Not shown: 510 filtered ports PORT STATE SERVICE 21/tcp open ftp 80/tcp open http 443/tcp open https

 As you see here, we have ports 21, 80 and 443 open to the public.

-This is just a tiny example of how nmap can be used to discover network services and scan remote ports, start reading the official docs https://nmap.org/docs.html to learn more advanced nmap techniques.
+This is just a tiny example of how nmap can be used to discover network services and scan remote ports, start reading our own Nmap Cheat Sheet guide to learn more advanced Nmap techniques.